zhongfu/tp/docs/UserGuide.md

 #### Assign person to a job

 PeopleSoft allows you to indicate which employees are in-charge of a certain job with the `assign` command.
-The `assign` command requires 1 job *index*, and at laest 1 employee *index* (each prefixed by `i/`).
+The `assign` command requires 1 job *index*, and at least 1 employee *index* (each prefixed by `i/`).
 These indexes can be found under the `#` column in both tables.

 1. Type `assign 1 i/1` in the command window.